*This post was updated in July 2021 to include new pictures and helpful tips for making bread in a bread machine.

-Homemade Rosemary Garlic Focaccia Bread for the Bread Machine is an easy, aromatic, and flavorful dinner bread perfect for serving with salad and pasta dishes.
-Filled with fresh garlic and dried rosemary, this easy focaccia bread recipe also has an herb and Parmesan crust that makes it extra scrumptious!
-Bread machine focaccia is as simple as can be: put all ingredients in the bread pan and let it do the kneading for you!
+Bread Machine Focaccia Bread is an easy and flavorful dinner bread perfect for serving with salad and pasta dishes.
+Filled with fresh garlic and rosemary, this focaccia bread recipe also has an herb and cheese crust that makes it extra scrumptious.

-When it's done kneading, roll it out and top with an aromatic mixture of fresh herbs and cheese.
-Bake in the oven and enjoy as a snacking bread or side for dinner.
+Before baking, roll it out and top with a delicious mix of fresh herbs and cheese.
+Bake in the oven and enjoy as a snacking bread, sandwich bread or side for dinners and soups.

 Focaccia is a flat Italian bread that is baked in the oven.
 It's texture is similar to that of pizza dough, but it has a higher rise.
 Focaccia is often used as a side to many Italian meals, as a sandwich bread, and an appetizer bread.

 Rosemary garlic focaccia especially, in addition to plain focaccia bread, is served as a snack, antipasto, appetizer, or table bread.
 Because of its robust and aromatic flavor, rosemary garlic focaccia is a great accompaniment to simple pasta dishes.

 Focaccia is a light and airy olive-oil rich bread that is not meant to be dense inside.
 There should be enough water to create a sticky dough.
 Ideally, a 1:3 ratio of liquid to flour is necessary to create an airy bread that is the perfect density.

 Focaccia bread is crispy and golden brown on the top and bottom.
 It has a soft and airy crumb, with lots of air holes inside.
 It can be described as spongy and springy inside.